 3. What are some common religious accommodations sought in the workplace?

-Applicants and employees may ask for exceptions to rules or policies in order to follow their religious beliefs or practices.
-Remember that employers may grant these requests for religious reasons but still refuse to grant them for secular reasons.
-Examples of common requests for religious accommodation include:
+Applicants and employees may obtain exceptions to rules or policies in order to follow their religious beliefs or practices.
+Remember that employers may grant these accommodations for religious reasons but still refuse to grant them for secular reasons.
+Examples of common religious accommodations include:

 4. How does an employer determine if a religious accommodation imposes more than a minimal burden on operation of the business (or an "undue hardship")?